 SIOUX FALLS, S.D.
 (KELO) — Here’s a look at today’s top stories as of 4 p.m.:

-On Monday, 331 new total cases were reported.
-There are currently 127 coronavirus patients in South Dakota hospitals.
+The state department of health confirmed 383 new cases.
+There are currently 184 coronavirus patients in South Dakota hospitals.

 More than 58 percent of South Dakotans have completed their vaccinations.

 Marsy’s Law was passed by a majority of voters in South Dakota to give victims of crimes rights under the state constitution.

 KELOLAND Investigates has already uncovered how the victim’s notification system is broken in some cases.

 Tonight at 10, KELOLAND’s Angela Kennecke looks into a rape case that Marsy’s Law Advocates are calling an “outrageous violation of the law’s intent.”